 Free school holiday Wednesday events on a 'drop-in', 'first come, first served' basis.
-At the end of a 30 minute session each child leaves with a completed model diorama and new modelling skills.
-These sessions are suitable for children from 5 years upwards.
-Tap for more details and dates.
+At the end of a 30 minute session each child leaves with a completed model diorama.
+Suitable for children from 5 years upwards.

 John Ahern’s famous and pioneering Madder Valley layout is on permanent display.
 It is operated on selected days during the year.

-This Workshop covers many aspects of using an airbrush for weathering model railways, from choosing appropriate equipment to applying the correct materials with relevant techniques.
-Tap for more information about the workshop and to book.
+This Workshop covers many aspects of using an airbrush, from choosing appropriate equipment to applying the correct materials with relevant techniques.

-This Workshop concentrates on the hand-finishing techniques that can be employed to complement airbrush work or to use as stand-alone weathering treatments.
+This Workshop concentrates on hand-crafted weathering techniques.
 It is an opportunity to try out and compare a number of materials.
-Tap for more information about the workshop and to book.

-This workshop covers a number of aspects of detailing the scenery on a model railway, from creating the landform to producing puddles, grassy areas, hedges, weeds and shrubs.
-Basic techniques will be discussed and used to create a small diorama.
-Tap for more information about the workshop and to book.
+This workshop covers a number of aspects of detailing the scenery on a model railway.
+Basic techniques are used to create a small diorama.

-This workshop provides an opportunity to create unique figures based on each participants needs.
-Alan Buttler of ModelU scans each participant in a pose and dress decided by the participant.
-Tim Shackleton advises and coaches participants in how to paint miniature figures.
+This workshop provides an opportunity to create unique figures.
+Tim Shackleton advises and coaches participants on how to paint miniature figures.

 The early stages of building any model are critical.
 If key components aren’t straight, square, level and perfectly aligned from the start, then no amount of fiddling will ever put them right and the model will never run satisfactorily.
 This Workshop aims to encourage best practice in the fundamentals.